 The breed has a rich history in Europe.
 It dates as far back as 3000 BC.
-It was introduced to America in 1824 by the Marquis de Lafayette, a French military officer who fought in the American Revolutionary War.
+In 1824, the Marquis de Lafayette, a French soldier who fought in the American Revolutionary War, brought the large dog breed to America.
 More than 100 years later, the American Kennel Club officially recognized the breed in 1933.

 Are you considering adopting a Great Pyrenees as a royal member of your family?
 Here are a few notes that will help you decide.